aws-samples/aws-service-catalog-reference-architectures/labs/end-to-end-it-lifecycle-management/resources/LAB-EXECUTION-1.md

     - You may optionally click on the product to open it and subsequently on the version – V1.0 to see the CloudFormation template.
     - Whenever your end users request an EC2 instance using EC2 instance product, the AWS Service Catalog will run the CloudFormation template you configured and create a CloudFormation Stack.
 8. On the portfolio management screen of `SNOW-SC Test Portfolio`, expand TagOptions.
 You will see that `cost-center=1001` tag-option has been associated with your portfolio.
 This means that any taggable product provisioned via users of this portfolio will have the `cost-center=1001` tag associated with it.
 You can click the `TagOption Library` option link to see your library of all tag-options configured across all portfolios.
 9. On the portfolio management screen of `SNOW-SC Test Portfolio,` expand Constraints.
-Your end user - `service_catalog_end_user` does not have IAM permissions to create an EC2 instance as noted in _Task 1.1_.
-This is because you don’t want your end users to launch any EC2 instance.
-You only want them to launch EC2 instances that you have approved.
+    - Your end user - `service_catalog_end_user` does not have IAM permissions to create an EC2 instance as noted in _Task 1.1_.
+This user, however, has permissions to launch AWS Service Catalog products.
+    - When your end user launches an AWS Service Catalog product, a launch role with elevated permissions will be used by AWS Service Catalog to provision products.
+This is called a `Launch Constraint`.
-    - To enable your end user to launch approved instances, we have pre-configured a role that has permissions to create an EC2 instance with the product(s) within the portfolio.
+    - To enable your end user to launch approved instances, we have pre-configured a `Launch Constraint` that has permissions to create an EC2 instance with the product within the portfolio.
-    - Instead of having to give access to your end user, you can give an elevated role that AWS Service Catalog will assume on behalf of the user for that product.
-This will allow it to run the CloudFormation templates that you configured.
+    - Instead of having to provide direct EC2 IAM permissions to your end user, you are providing an elevated role that AWS Service Catalog will assume on behalf of the user for launching a preconfigured EC2 product.
+This will allow you to provide self-service to your end-users in a governed manner.

 ### Task 1.3- Provisioning EC2 from AWS Service Catalog
 In this task, you will login as an end user and provision resources from the sample catalog we looked at in the previous step.